-You can put all types of organic waste into Bokashi Organko: fruit and vegetable, citrus and banana peel, prepared food, cooked and raw meat, fish, yoghurt, cheese, eggs, smaller bones, bread, coffee grounds, tea bags, flowers and smaller amount of tissues.
+You can put all types of organic waste into Bokashi Organko: fruits and vegetables, citrus and banana peels, prepared food, cooked and raw meat, fish, yoghurt, cheese, eggs, smaller bones, bread, coffee grounds, tea bags, flowers and smaller amounts of tissue paper.

-3. What shouldn’t I put into kitchen composters Bokashi Organko and Bokashi Organko 2?
+3. What shouldn’t I put into Bokashi Organko and Bokashi Organko 2?

-You should not put liquids (water, milk, juice, vinegar, oil), paper, plastic, large bones, ash and animal waste into composter.
+You should not put liquids (water, milk, juice, vinegar, oil), paper, plastic, large bones, ash and animal feces into your composter.